twarbelow/viewing_party/retro.md

 Other

 - I *really* appreciated your thoughtful response to my message about being overwhelmed after the weekend.
 It made me feel like I was in a safe environment, and it helped me get back on track.
 Thank you!

+Lito

+Process

+- What went well?
+  - We accomplished the majority of the project scope, with reasonable testing and with a solid organizational structure.
+  - We adjusted to changing schedule demands
+- What could be improved?
+  - With this many classes, services, etc., diagramming a high level design would have been a good idea.
+Also deploying more regularly to Heroku for bug testing, etc.
+  - There wasn’t a clear scope of work throughout the project duration.
+- What did not go well?
+  - Not enough communication.
+  - Too many irons in the fire at once.Finish something completely before moving on to the next.
+- What feedback do you have for your teammate(s) that might help them in future projects/on the job?
+  - Let me know ahead of time about your schedule.
+It’s hard to pair if we’re not regularly available at the same time.
+When I didn't hear from you, I felt like I needed to keep moving on with the project.

+Communication

+- What went well?
+  - We were quick to respond to questions/comments on PRs, bugs that we discovered, etc.
+- What could be improved?
+  - Lack of regular status check-ins led to a bit of a vacuum on direction.
+It didn’t lead to redundant work efforts, but it did lead to misgivings and communication pitfalls.
+- What did not go well?
+  - I often felt that the work I delivered did not meet my partners expectations, both in the scope of what I had worked on and the quality of the code.
+  - Lots of miscommunications!
+We never got in sync on meeting together, which led to further miscommunications about work load, status updates, etc.
+- What feedback do you have for your teammate(s) that might help them in future projects/on the job?
+  - Neither of us did a good job of regularly communicating.
+I would say try to share schedule constraints in the DTR, or as soon as you know.
+There were a few instances where project work time had to be rescheduled at the 11th hour.
+  - This project was a difficult process.
+Not having scheduled check-ins made it difficult to regularly catch up on our work progress.
+Not having a consistent schedule made it difficult to both work together and to clarify what we’re working on independently.